 Benefits Provided - CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of credited service, equal to one year of full time employment.
 Members with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
 All members are eligible for non-duty disability benefits after 10 years of service.
 The death benefit is one of the following: the Basic Death Benefit, the 1957 Survivor Benefit, or the Optional Settlement 2W Death Benefit.
 The cost of living adjustments for the Plan are applied as specified by the Public Employees' Retirement Law.
-The Plans' provisions and benefits in effect at June 30, 2016, are summarized as follows:
+The Plans' provisions and benefits in effect at June 30, 2017, are summarized as follows:

+PERS

 Tier 1 Tier 2

-Hire Date Prior to January On or after

-1, 2013 January 1, 2013

 Benefit formula 2% @ 55 2% @ 62

 Benefit vesting schedule 5 Years 5 Years

 Benefit payments Monthly for Life Monthly for Life

 Retirement age 50 62

 Monthly benefits as a % of eligible compensation 2.0% 2.0%

-Required employee contribution rates 7% 6.00%
+Required employee contribution rates 7% 6.25%

-Required employer contribution rates 11.85% 11.85%
+Required employer contribution rates 13.888% 6.25%